 Whatever the details of Cyrus’s death, the fact is that there were very definitely warrior women and queens among the ancient Iranian tribes of the Eurasian steppes, including the Massagetae.
 So we’re going to dress Tomyris as the warrior woman she was, basing our design on the excavated clothing from tomb burials.
 The illustrations above (by Angus McBride) show a noblewoman; a queen would probably have more bling and some gold armor.

-Fortunately, the basic steppe costume of tunic + pants survives in many cultures across Eurasia.
-A churidar or salwar kameez is a particularly useful version for this situation, since the proportions are almost exactly right.
+Fortunately, the basic steppe costume of tunic + pants survives in many cultures across the continent, especially South Asia.
 The pieces we suggest, from left to right:

 4. Jeweled sword with faux leather sheath.
 This one has a handy belt loop, too.
 (Wear a leather belt.)